Are you looking for a fun winter vacation idea in the US where you can enjoy the outdoors and some solitude away from the crowds?

 Snow does fall in Arches National Park in the winter, but it rarely stays on the ground for more than 2 or 3 days.

-Photographers enjoy the varied landscape: one day there is a contrast of snow on redrock; and the next day the sun melts the snow and blue skies complement the sandstone formations.
+Winter photography at Arches can vary: one day there is a contrast of snow on redrock; and the next day the sun melts the snow and blue skies complement the sandstone formations.

 The park puts on a show at sunrise and sunset.
 The colors are vibrant and the light creates a spectacular glow on the red rocks that cannot be missed.